Sourdough Chocolate Chip Cookies

 Instructions

-• In a stand mixer bowl, add brown sugar, sugar, and butter, and beat with the paddle attachment until pale in color.
+• Preheat oven to 375.
+In a stand mixer bowl with paddle attachment, add brown sugar, sugar, and butter and beat on medium speed until pale in color.

 • Add in egg, vanilla, and sourdough starter.
-Mix until combined.
+Mix until combined, scraping the sides occasionally.

-• In a separate bowl, mix together dry ingredients.
+• In a separate bowl, mix dry ingredients.

-• While the mixer is on low, add in dry ingredients about 1/3 at a time until the dough forms.
-Don't over mix, or you will have tough cookies.
+• While the mixer is on low speed, add dry ingredients about 1/3 at a time until the dough forms.
+Don’t over-mix, or the cookies will not be tender.

 • Mix in chocolate chips.